IMPORTANT: If the light on the top-right of the control panel is not illuminated, the joysticks and buttons will not

 - If you have an X-Arcade with a Tri-Mode PCB (modes 3 and 4 it acts like a gamepad), try re-flashing the firmware again on a different PC (this has been known to solve the problem).

 - If you have not used the controller in a long time (months) and found it not working, when you first plugged it back in it may have caused a power spike that needs to be hard reset.
 Please unplug the controller for 24hrs and then try it again.

 - Does the light on the X-Arcade come on when you plug it into the USB port on a PC/Mac?

-- If you press the button on the back of the X-Arcade (closest to switch), does the light go on and off?
+- When plugged into PC, if you press the programming button on the back of the X-Arcade (closest to switch), does the light go off and on?

 - When you plug it in do you get any error messages?
 If so what does it say?